-The Blizzard Rustler 10 is the best bang for your buck this season when it comes to Men's All-Mountain skis.
-It was an incredibly close second to the Daemon and might have even outperformed it ever so slightly in the Powder testing category.
-This ski has a slight soft-snow biased, but that should not dissuade you from buying this ski no matter where you live.
+The Blizzard Rustler 10 is a great option if you are picky about snow conditions and tend to head out on powder days.
+It is an incredibly close finish between the Daemon, theM5 and the Rustler, with the Rustler outperforming the others ever so slightly in the powder test.
+This ski has a slight soft-snow bias, but that should not dissuade you from buying this ski no matter where you live.
 The Rustler is effortless in the powder, but still snappy and responsive on the hard pack.
-They are super playful and loves to be hucked off of rocks and logs.
+It's also super playful and loves to be hucked off of rocks and logs.

-This ski suffers a bit of tip chatter when the conditions begin to firm up but still performed at a high level when our testers pushed them through the crud.
+This ski suffers a bit of tip chatter when the conditions firm up but still performed at a high level when our testers pushed them through the crud.
 The Rustler really is a do-it-all ski that will have most skiers feeling like heroes, especially in soft snow.

-Read review: Blizzard Rustler 10
+Read Review: Blizzard Rustler 10

-Top Pick for Best On-Piste Carver
+Best On-Piste Carver

 Nordica Enforcer 93

-The Nordica Enforcer 93 wasn't the only model to earn high marks in the carving testing category, but it was one of the best performers; it hung in there with very stiff competition and blew away others designed for on-piste superiority.
+The Nordica Enforcer 93 wasn't the only model to earn high marks in the carving testing category, but it was one of the best performers.
+It hung in there with very stiff competition and blew away others designed for on-piste superiority.
 The early rise tip and tail make it super easy to initiate turns and release out of them.
 The titanium extends over the edges of a wood core, which creates the power, consistent flex, and rebound our testers found while riding them.
 Despite all that, it is still fairly forgiving, and even an intermediate skier would be able to harness its power.